 What about structure compels and informs your work?

-To me, everything and anything has a structure, whether it be a conversation, a garden, or a piece of art work.
-I simply see it at such— I don’t know why; it is just the way it is .
+To me everything has a structure, whether it be a conversation, a garden, or a piece of art work.
+I simply see it at such—I don’t know why—it is just the way it is .

 How has your current living arrangement in upstate New York influenced your work?

 Upstate has been really good for me on many levels.
-I have my studio up here, it’s quiet, and I am surrounded by trees—a perfect place to de-connect from a rather stressed city.
+I have my studio up there—it’s quiet and I am surrounded by trees—a perfect place to disconnect from a rather stressed city.

 Tell us about your latest exhibition at Seaman’s House.

 The show was organized by the curator Helen Allen and is really a show between my friends, their friends, and Helen’s artist friends, which has been great fun.
 It started out to be much about a minimalist and very structured tight works but then evolved into a grander scheme with perspectives coming from an architect, an environmental activist architect, and two artists that are everything but minimal in any of their works.
 It all worked wonderfully well together, which was really beautiful to see, as it was a great dialog between very different positions and views.